Hike For Nature 2024

 After our meal we took a lift from Žaga to Kobarid where we checked in into our hotel, our final night on this hike.

-Day 4: Kobarid to Bohinjska Bistrica
+Day 4 of 4: Kobarid to Bohinjska Bistrica

 Final day… under the rain.